 COMP IDEA Student Travel Awards

-Towards that end, we are excited to announce the Inclusion, Diversity, Equity, and Accessibility (IDEA) Student Travel Award to provide financial assistance for students who identify with equity-denied groups* and who demonstrate financial need to attend the 2024 COMP Annual Scientific Meeting (ASM).
+As one of our main initiatives, the Inclusion, Diversity, Equity, and Accessibility (IDEA) Student Travel Award aims to provide financial assistance for students who identify with equity-denied groups[1] and who demonstrate financial need to attend the upcoming COMP Annual Scientific Meeting (ASM) in London, Ontario.

-The IDEA Student Travel Award aims to inspire the next generation of medical physicists by providing an opportunity for undergraduate and graduate students to gain valuable exposure, experience, and mentorship from medical physicists and other professionals in the medical physics community through their attendance at the COMP Annual Scientific Meeting.
+The mission of the IDEA Student Travel Award is to inspire the next generation of medical physicists by providing an opportunity for undergraduate and graduate students to gain valuable exposure, experience, and mentorship from medical physicists and other professionals in the medical physics community through their attendance at the COMP ASM.

 IDEA Student Travel Award Structure